 Termux Commands for Linux utilities

-it helps to list all system level commands from terminal
+it helps to list all system-level commands from the terminal

 top is a Termux command term to list all background processes.
 The Terminal shows all the background activities and procedures.

-the history command will display a list of all previous commands used in this Termux session.
+the history command will list all previous commands used in this Termux session.

-alias command is useful as it creates an alias for a particular long command which can help you in performing repetitive operations easily.
+alias command is useful as it creates an alias for a particular long command which can help you perform repetitive operations easily.

 exit is a useful and frequently employed Termux command.
-It allows you to quickly quit the Termux terminal.
+It allows you to quit the Termux terminal quickly.

-df -h command is used to check at a glance whether the storage is going to be adequate by examining how much data can be stored on it.
+df -h command is used to check at a glance whether the storage will be adequate by examining how much data can be stored on it.
 It displays how much storage remains and how much has been installed.